 How to Go Green and Save Money

 It’s now more important than ever for your business to do its part to help the environment.
-Last year was the hottest year on record.
+The last few years have been the hottest years on record.
 The average American now produces 4.4 pounds of trash every day.
 And global sea levels are expected to rise 7 to 23 inches before the end of this century.
 Pretty scary stuff.

 Besides protecting Mother Earth, there’s another reason to go green: It can save your business money.
 Here are six Earth Day resolutions to help you green your business this year:

 There’s little need for paper anymore.
 The lion’s share of your business operations can be housed in the cloud.

 Use services like Google Drive, Dropbox, and Box to store all your documents and files.
 Send contracts through DocuSign.
 Take care of your accounting with solutions like QuickBooks or Xero.
 For getting paid, turn to two digital Square features: Square Invoices (which can also help you get paid faster) and digital receipts.

 All of these quick fixes help save trees.
 They also streamline your day-to-day tasks and reduce the need to invest in costly office equipment like printers and copy machines.